An immersive photographic adventure conducted by

 All these prices are in Australian dollars.
 A 20% non- refundable deposit is required to secure your place (based on full fare).

-The trip is being put together with our partners at Peregrine Adventures and they take care of the travel arrangements for us, while we are running the photography program and will be your local contacts on the trip.
+The trip is being put together with our partners at Intrepid Travel and they take care of the travel arrangements for us, while we are running the photography program and will be your local contacts on the trip.

 - Photography tuition throughout the expedition by professional wildlife/nature photographer and tutor, Michael Snedic.